GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Cptn career: Any, for pvp you want sci.

 Cptn skills: Everything is good, just some is more useful than others.
-Distance penalty should be maxed out, cooldown reduction, crits.
+Distance penalty should be maxed out.

 Cptn spec: Temporal primary, strategist secondary.

-Cptn traits: +crit +dmg, +bonus dmg, +haste, +maybe something to save your ass
+Cptn traits: +dmg, +bonus dmg, +haste, +maybe something to save your ass, accuracy

-Space and Ground Traits: All 4 pens plus one of your choice if you unlocked 5th
+Space and Ground Traits: +dmg, +bonus dmg, +haste, +maybe something to save your ass, accuracy

 Boffs: watchers or SRO's

 Boff Powers: attack pattern omega, emergency power to engines, photonic officer, reverse shield polarity, aux to sif, teams, surgical strikes, jam sensors, scramble sensors, gravity well, one attack upgrade and polarize hull

-Doffs: emergency conn hologram (from phoenix), 3 energy officers with crtd (rare is good enough), fabrication eng to extend reverse shield polarity.
-End game you want those 70M borgs.
+Doffs: emergency conn hologram (from phoenix), fabrication eng to extend reverse shield polarity

-Ship: Any T6, preferably with 2 experimental upgrades.
+Ship: Any T6, preferably with 2 experimental upgrades

 Ship traits: any

 Ship seating: any, for pvp you want cmdr intel

-Ship Weapons: any, preferably with dmg mods, try to put cannons or beams in front and torps and mines at the back (or 360 weps)
+Ship Weapons: any, preferably with dmg mods, try to put cannons or beams in front and 360 weps at the back

-Consoles: Assimilated module + haste consoles (fleet power network array, domino, M6 computer), lorca, isomags, protomatter consoles
+Consoles: Assimilated module + haste consoles (fleet power network array, domino, M6 computer), isomags, protomatter consoles

 Ship gear: gamma core, prevailing fortified engines, colony secondary/deflector and iconian shield